 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 Initially, pupils may be sent home with work from our textbooks.
 We will also provide paper along with writing equipment so that work can be completed at home.
 You will be directed to information and lessons on Showbie, by staff.
-Further information will be posted on Dojo. , also (which have been included in the Remote Learning Policy).
+Further information will be posted on Classroom Dojo.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?